Home Compare CWK.L vs SJM

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CWK.L: STOXX 600, SJM: S&P 500).

-On profitability, the clearer edge sits with Cranswick plc, while the broader score remains level.
+On profitability, the clearer edge sits with Cranswick plc, while the overall score remains tighter and points the other way.

 INDUSTRY COMPARISON